Adriankhl/godot-llm/README.md

 # FAQ

-1. You have an issue, how to get more debug message?
+1. How to get more debug message?

 Turn on `Verbose stdout` in `Project Settings`, consider running Godot from a terminal to get additional logging messages.